 My name is Sam Shires.
 I live in London and am a keen football player, skier, and DIY novice.
 I studied geography at the University of Leeds which sparked my interest in travel.
 I am a management consultant at Accenture where I have worked since early 2013.

 I wanted to open with a widely-cited Einstein quote: “Everybody is a genius.
-But if you judged a fish by its ability to climb a tree, it would live its whole life feeling stupid!”
+But if you judge a fish by its ability to climb a tree, it would live its whole life feeling stupid!”

 Focus on strengths, be conscious of weaknesses